 Games on a walk

-You can play hide and seek games or lay scent trails with treats for your dog to follow – but be aware that you may need to keep him on a lead so he doesn’t wander off, especially if his hearing isn’t as good as it was.
+Do be aware that you may need to keep them on a lead so they don't wander off, especially if their eyesight or hearing isn’t as good as it was.

 Use your nose